-We began collaborating and bonding as friends over our shared fascination in social rituals, science fiction, Japanese Anime, and questions of reality and perception.
+We began collaborating and bonding as friends over our shared fascination in social rituals, science fiction, anime, and questions of reality and perception.
 We follow our idiosyncratic curiosities, blending low-brow inspirations with highfalutin ideas, creating bizarre convergences that propose hybrid visions of the future.
 Our work is marked by formal detachment, ritual, playful misdirection, unstable perspectives, and a blend of retro and new technologies, taking diverse forms like audio walks, performative installations, and plays.
+WOV has been presented in Canada, the US, Germany, and Hong Kong.

-Switching between individual and collective project leadership, we connect with local, national, and international communities through collaboration and touring.
-We are ethnically diverse and queer in our membership, and seek diverse artists in our collaborations.
-Individually, we are freelance artists thriving inside Vancouver’s independent performance scene through fruitful and ongoing collaborations with Fight with a Stick, Theatre Replacement, Music on Main, Plastic Orchid Factory, MACHiNENOiSY, Radix Theatre, Justine Chambers, Rob Kitsos, Playwrights Theatre Centre, Toy Piano Composers, and many others.
+Individually, we are freelance artists thriving inside Vancouver’s independent performance scene through fruitful and ongoing collaborations with Fight with a Stick, Theatre Replacement, Music on Main, Plastic Orchid Factory, MACHiNENOiSY, Radix Theatre, Justine Chambers, Rob Kitsos, Playwrights Theatre Centre, rice&beans theatre, Remy Siu, and many others.
 Each collaboration provides us with new methodologies, skills, and vocabularies to bring back to A Wake of Vultures.

 WOV is an ongoing, evolving collaboration bonded by an intense friendship: we eat together, dance together, work together.

 Nancy is a sound artist who works and lives as an uninvited guest on the unceded territories of the Sḵwx̱wú7mesh, Musqueam and Tsleil-Waututh Nations.
 Her work fuses sound and performance as primary mediums for the collaborative devising of interdisciplinary performances.
 Nancy is a founding member of the interdisciplinary performance collective A Wake of Vultures as well as the Toronto-based Toy Piano Composers collective.
 As a performance maker, Nancy works closely with Fight With A Stick performance company, having devised and collaborated on the Critic’s Choice Award winning show Revolutions in 2017.
 Her compositions, performances, and collaborations have toured in Germany, Denmark, Finland, Belgium, the U.S. and throughout Canada.
 An excerpt of her latest multi-media composition Walking at Night by Myself will be touring to Hong Kong in April 2019.